- Need to Repair Poor Credit? – You’re Not Alone

-Usually a co-signer will be someone like a parent, other relative or close friend.
+Usually, a co-signer will be someone like a parent, another relative, or a close friend.

 Some credit card companies will allow additional users to be added which means you can use the main user’s credit card and help rebuild your own credit history this way.